Jovan Jovanović Zmaj Gymnasium: 20th century

 The period from the end of the World War II until the decline of Socialist Yugoslavia has seen many reforms in the education.
 The high school has been used by education authorities as an indicator of success of certain reforms, showing its reputation in the new socialist society.

 According to the General Education Act from 1958, the school had to give its students the profound knowledge in science and humanities and general-technical knowledge.
 The innovation was that teaching was divided into general and optional.
 General teaching involved: Serbo-Croatian and literature, history, sociology with the basics of political-economics, Yugoslav social system, logic and psychology, philosophy, art, foreign language (besides Russian which was dominant after the liberation, English, German and French were introduced), biology, chemistry, physics, mathematics, crafts, physical education and pre-military training.

 Optional teaching was divided into four departments: social (social science and the second foreign language), natural sciences first group (mathematics, chemistry, physics), natural sciences second group (biology, physics, chemistry) and foreign language (second foreign language and Latin).
 The aim of this kind of teaching was to make a basis for further specialized training and to create a socialist point of view to the world.
 On the basis of this federal law, National Republic of Serbia decided that the gymnasiums in Serbia should be divided into two departments: social and natural science.

 After a great school reform initiated by Stipe Šuvar, from 1977 until 1983, the school worked as a Centre for the education of staff in social activities.
 It was used to taught future professionals in law, mathematics, IT, biology, physics, chemistry and geography.

-The decline of the country, economic and political isolation caused not only the reconsideration of the values in the society but also the crisis of educational system.
+The decline of the country, economic and political isolation caused not only the reconsideration of the values in society but also a crisis of the country′s educational system.
 Besides this, the school managed to preserve its reputation, especially with the opening of the special mathematical classes for gifted students.